-For degree programs that require a thesis, the Graduate School provides programs broad latitude for creating appropriate processes for proposal, formatting, and defense of theses.
-The graduate program handbook should outline the processes required regarding proposal of a thesis project, guidelines for how the thesis should be formatted, how it is evaluated, and how it is defended.
-In addition, you must file a completed GS-ResearchApproval form with your committee members' signatures concurrently with your GS5D form (with Enrolled Student Services).
-See Approval of your thesis/dissertation proposal topic below.
+For degree programs that require a thesis, the Graduate School provides programs with broad latitude for creating appropriate processes for proposal, formatting, and defense of theses.
+The graduate program handbook should outline the processes required regarding a thesis project proposal, guidelines for how the thesis should be formatted, evaluated, and defended.
+In addition, you must file a completed GS-Research Approval form with your committee members' signatures concurrently with your GS5D form (with Enrolled Student Services).
+See Approval of your thesis or dissertation proposal topic below.
 Information about thesis formatting for electronic publication and archiving is covered in Finalizing your thesis or dissertation after defense below.